 Proceed to the Jury Assembly Room: Please check in for jury service in the Jury Assembly Room located in Room 751.

 Orientation/Selection: Jury orientation typically lasts an hour, and includes the viewing of an informational video.
 Afterward, you will proceed to the courtroom for jury selection.
-Jury selection typically lasts one to three hours.
+The duration of jury selection is dependent upon the case at hand, and may take up to a full day.
 If you are selected, your trial will generally begin on the day you report.
 You will be advised of the length of trial during the selection process.

 Tablets and Cell Phones: Tablets and cellular phones may be used in the hallways, lobbies, and other areas of the courthouse.
 No device may be operated in camera, record, or video mode.
 Unless otherwise ordered by the presiding judge, jurors will not be allowed to use a laptop computer, smart phone, tablet or other electronic device within the courtroom.

 Juror Checks are mailed within two weeks of service from the U.S. Treasury.

 If you are not selected, within two weeks from the date of selection proceedings.
 If you are selected, within two weeks from the conclusion of the trial.

 Juror Attendance Fee: $50.00 per day (Jurors that travel 60 miles or more one-way also get the attendance fee for the travel day)

 Parking: $9.25 flat fee for those who pay to park in a lot/facility.
 Jurors are responsible for any parking violation tickets issued.
 Public parking lots/facilities are available.
 DO NOT park at a meter as selection takes several hours.